JessBoctor/simple-custom-user-display/README.md

 # simple-custom-user-display
-Creatae a custom WordPress User and display in a DataView block
+Create a custom WordPress User and display in a DataView block